rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 # Debugging JavaScript
 ## Debugging with RhoSimulator
 ### What is RhoSimulator?
-RhoSimulator lets you run your RhoMobile applications on a simulated device, so that you can see how it looks, test and debug it.
-RhoSimulator builds and runs your application much faster than other emulators, making it useful for rapid testing and debugging.
+RhoSimulator is a device simulation environment that's part of the standard [RhoMobile Suite installation](http://docs.rhomobile.com/en/5.0.38/guide/rhomobile-install).
+It lets you run, view, test and debug your RhoMobile applications in software first, before deployment to hardware.
+RhoSimulator builds and runs your apps much faster than other environments, making it amenable to more rapid test-and-debug cycles.

-Once your application is running under RhoSimulator, you can make changes to your source files and just press ‘Refresh’ to see your changes live, i.e. generally no RhoSimulator restart is required.
-The restart of RhoSimulator is required only if a model was added/modified or some code was changed in the `AppApplication` class.
+What's more, once an application is running under RhoSimulator, most changes to source files can be seen by pressing the ‘Refresh’ button.
+There's no need to rebuild the app or restart RhoSimulator unless a model was added or modified, or if something was changed in the `AppApplication` class.

-### Uses
+### Uses for RhoSimulator
-* Debug Ruby code by using RhoStudio.
+* Debug Ruby code
-* Debug JavaScript.
+* Debug JavaScript code
-* Live edit HTML and CSS.
+* Live-edit HTML and CSS
-* Diagnose network activity and AJAX calls.
+* Diagnose network activity and AJAX calls

 ### Limitations
 * You can run your application under RhoSimulator even without installing the simulated platform's SDK (for example, you can simulate iOS under Windows, or Windows Mobile under OSX).
 However, RhoSimulator does not attempt to replicate all features of a real device.
 For example: certain hardware features like the camera or barcode scanner are not replicated.